 5 ways HSAs can help employees and what employers should know

-While retirement accounts remain integral to an employee’s overall financial wellness picture, companies can further round out their benefits package by offering Health Savings Accounts (HSAs).
-These tax-advantage accounts are an additional financial tool that may help employees reimburse qualified medical, dental, vision and certain premium expenses now — and down the road.
+While retirement accounts remain integral to an employee’s overall financial wellness picture, companies can further round out their benefits package by offering Health Savings Accounts (HSAs) in conjunction with high-deductible health plans.
+These tax-advantage accounts are an additional financial tool that offer the opportunity for eligible employees to contribute funds that they can then use towards qualified medical expenses now — and down the road.

 Plus, offering HSAs may also help with employee retention.
-According to a recent consumer sentiment study conducted by Voya Financial, more than half of employed Americans are more likely to stay with their current employer if offered access to health spending and savings accounts (53%), access to a professional advisor for help managing savings and investments (51%), and education, guidance, tools and resources to help reach retirement goals (51%).1
+According to a recent consumer sentiment study conducted by Voya Financial, more than half of employed Americans are more likely to stay with their current employer if offered access to health spending and savings accounts (51%), voluntary benefit offerings (51%) and mental health benefits and resources (54%).1

 Here are five benefits of HSAs for employees — and need-to-know information for employers: